auth0/docs/articles/api-auth/grant/password.md

 ---
-title: Call APIs from Highly Trusted Clients
+title: Call APIs from Highly Trusted Applications
 description: Describes how to call APIs from highly trusted clients using the Resource Owner Password Grant.
 ---
-# Call APIs from Highly Trusted Clients
+# Call APIs from Highly Trusted Applications

 <%= include('../../_includes/_pipeline2') %>